Greenham Common Women's Peace Camp: Local and national opposition to the Peace Camp

-The Greenham women knew that their actions and presence were not entirely welcome.
+The Greenham women knew that their actions and presence were not entirely welcome in the local community.
 In an article Anne Seller, one of the Greenham women, remarked that the local pubs around Greenham refused to serve the women.
 People opposed to the protest would often meet in such places to think up ways of disrupting their activities.
 "Vigilante groups" would form to attack the women, noted Seller, making many of them afraid to venture into the town.

 Neither were the local police friendly toward the protestors.
 Often police officers would release detained Greenham women in the middle of the night and if they drove them back to the base, would drop them off far from any established camp.
 The women were forced to walk long distances to rejoin the protest.

 The Greenham women also experienced opposition from a local group by the name of Ratepayers Against the Greenham Encampments, RAGE, who were shopkeepers, businessmen, former military officers, retired professionals and local housewives from Newbury who disagreed with the peace camps.
 Along with a local branch of Women and Families for Defence, the opposition groups would campaign in Newbury with slogans such as: "Peace Women: You Disgust Us" and "Clean Up and Get Out".
-RAGE aimed to use local opinion and government to remove the Greenham women protesters, claiming they lured in illegal immigrants as well as did not represent a real concern for humanity and the future generations, because they left their children at home and were considered naive children who did not understand the problems of international defence.
+RAGE aimed to use local opinion and government to remove the Greenham women protesters, claiming they lured in illegal immigrants as well as did not represent a real concern for humanity and the future generations, because they left their children at home and were considered naïve children who did not understand the problems of international defence.